aiven/aiven-docs/docs/products/kafka/concepts/configuration-backup.md

 Configuration backups cover the following components of your Aiven for Apache Kafka service:

-- **Apache Kafka topics**: Including related configuration parameters such as retention time and number of partitions.
+- **Apache Kafka topics configurations**: Including related configuration parameters such as retention time and number of partitions.
 - **Apache Kafka users and ACLs**: User permissions and access control lists are included.
 - **Schema Registry data**: Including schema definitions, schema IDs, configurations (such as compatibility level), subjects, and subject versions.